top of page

 Why It Is On The Journey

 From the beginning, I knew this wasn’t about love.
 That part was already there.
 Solid.
 Immediate.
 No resistance.
-Love is the easy part.
-It always has been.
+Love is the easy part, it always has been.
 I would have given everything to Him.
 Happily.
 Without hesitation.
 I'd have broken myself open just to make Him feel safe, or warm, or wanted.
 But that kind of giving comes at a cost.
 I’ve paid it before.
 I can’t pay it again.

 This wasn’t about Him.
 Not really.
 It was about me.